 The second difference is with respect to the resident fitness at equilibrium.
-Viewing Figure 2 it is difficult to set aside the impact of absolute resident fitness because this is highest for low \bar{r}1 where (mutant fitness led) selection for less conspicuous types is also strongest.
-However, we observe that reversing the direction of increase of absolute resident fitness (Figure 3) does not significantly affect the outcome of the simulations.
-For sufficiently high values of \bar{r}1 (where directional selection associated with the invasion fitness gradient is low) we could have expected prey trajectories in Figure 3(d) to evolve in the direction of increasing conspicuousness.
+Viewing Fig. 2it is difficult to set aside the impact of absolute resident fitness because this is highest for low \bar{r}1 where (mutant fitness led) selection for less conspicuous types is also strongest.
+However, we observe that reversing the direction of increase of absolute resident fitness (Fig. 3) does not significantly affect the outcome of the simulations.
+For sufficiently high values of \bar{r}1 (where directional selection associated with the invasion fitness gradient is low) we could have expected prey trajectories in Fig. 3(d) to evolve in the direction of increasing conspicuousness.
 Instead, these appear to evolve in mostly a random fashion and we conclude that this measure of fitness has little effect on the evolution of prey traits.
-This could be because under low local relatedness (a = 0), resident fitness does not predict mutant fitness (which is the quantity determining the direction of evolution).
+This could be because under low local relatedness (a=0), resident fitness does not predict